paulpod/neuromanticsdotnet/source/_posts/ECO4-retrofit-part-1.md

 Move *everything*, pack up *everything*, boxes and boxes of books and things moved, furniture piled into the centre of rooms, overflowing wardrobes vacuum packed.
 The whole moving (but not moving) deal.
 I guess do a Marie Kondo and sort and downsize many of these things on the unpacking end, which might be a nice thing to do at leisure.
 Far too much stuff.

-As I write, the internal walls are done, raw plaster drying nicely into the lightly patchy pale pink, which I think I might want to [leave it is]?(https://www.yourhomestyle.uk/home-decor/raw-plaster-walls-interior)
+As I write, the internal walls are done, raw plaster drying nicely into the lightly patchy pale pink, which I think I might want to [leave it as is?](https://www.yourhomestyle.uk/home-decor/raw-plaster-walls-interior)

 Scaffolding went up on Friday, the plumbers and heatpump and solar PV install starts tomorrow and may well be done in a week.